nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

      }
    }
    ```
-1. Ensure you changed `YOUR_PROJECT_NAME` with the correct one.
+1. Make sure that you changed the `YOUR_PROJECT_NAME` with the correct one.
-1. And voila; the test must pass and you deployed only stuff needed for tested the `Content Model` category in Studio.
+1. And voila!
+The test must pass and you have only deployed the thing needed for tested the `Content Model` category in Studio.

 ## Testing Automation

-1. Assume your created an Automation Chain `UpdateTaxes` that calculate `contract:taxes` from `contract:amount`.
+1. Assuming that you have already created an Automation Chain `UpdateTaxes` that calculate `contract:taxes` from `contract:amount`.
-1. Add following dependency to `./myproject/pom.xml` file:
+1. Add the following dependency to `./myproject/pom.xml` file:
    ```xml
    <dependencies>
    ...